- It's the only guitar you'll ever need

 The Martin Guitars Grand Concert body type is compact and shallow.
 It rests intimately against your body and is an excellent option for recording artists and guitar players living in small spaces.

-The sound of this body type is balanced, articulate, and has a warmth in the low-end.
+The sound of this body type is balanced, articulate, and warm in the low end.

 Auditorium (000) & Orchestra (OM)